Hum in Croatia: The Smallest Town in the World!

 The Avenue of Glagolites comprises a total of 11 monuments and leads from the town Roc to the town gate of Hum.
 If you are on your way to Hum by car, you will most likely pass monument No. 7 – “The Rise of the Istrian Code of Law” (Uspon istarskog razvoda).

-Accommodations in Hum
+Where to stay in Hum

 - Holiday House: The House Vera delights its visitors on 110 m2 with a beautiful ambience, 2 bedrooms and a cozy fireplace room.

 - Apartment: The Apartment Dores is a charmingly furnished holiday apartment which is ideal for 2 people.